-Declaration by the Management Board and Supervisory Board of YOC AG in accordance with Sect.
-161 Stock Corporation Act (AktG) on the German Corporate Governance Code (hereinafter also referred to as “Code” or “DCGK”) in the version of 26 May 2010 (Declaration of Conformity 2011)
+Declaration by the Management Board and Supervisory Board of YOC AG, pursuant to Sect.
+161 of the German Stock Corporation Act (AktG), of compliance with the German Corporate Governance Code in the version of 13 May 2013 (2013 Declaration of Conformity)

-The Management Board and the Supervisory Board of YOC AG declare that the recommendations made by the “Government Commission of the German Corporate Governance Code” are and were principally complied with in the past.
-The Management Board and the Supervisory Board also intend to remain compliant in the future.
+The Management Board and the Supervisory Board of YOC AG declare that the recommendations made by the “Government Commission on the German Corporate Governance Code” are and were fundamentally complied with in the past.
+The Management Board and the Supervisory Board also intend to comply with it in the future.
 Only the following recommendations of the German Corporate Governance Code were and are not applied:

-- Sect.
-3.8 Para.
-3 of the Code: The company believes that the motivation and responsibility with which the members of the Supervisory Board carry out their duties will not be improved by an excess.
+- Item 3.8 Para.
+3 DCGK: The company is of the opinion that the motivation and responsibility with which the members of the Supervisory Board carry out their duties will not be improved by an insurance excess.
 The D&O liability insurance serves to safeguard against the company’s material own risks and at most serves as a second-line defence of the assets of the members of those bodies.
-Therefore, the D&O insurance for the Supervisory Board was concluded without excess.
+The D&O insurance for the Supervisory Board was therefore taken out without an excess.

-- Sect.
-4.1.5 of the Code: When filling their managerial positions within the company, the Management Board considers company-specific realities as well as an appropriate level of diversity.
-In our opinion, however, the guidelines of the DCGK inappropriately restrict the Management Board in its selection of suitable candidates for managerial positions which need to be filled.
+- Item 4.1.5 DCGK: When filling managerial positions within the company, the Management Board considers both company-specific realities and an appropriate level of diversity.
+In our opinion, however, the guidelines of the DCGK inappropriately restrict the Management Board in its choice of suitable candidates for managerial positions which need to be filled.

-- Sect.
-4.2.3 Para.
-5 of the Code: In deviation from the recommendation of the German Corporate Governance Code, payments in the event of a change of control are not generally limited to 150% of the severance cap.
-Such a limit could affect the ability to attract highly qualified employees.
+- Item 4.2.3 Para.
+2 Sent.
+6 DCGK: The amount of remuneration paid to the Management Board is to be capped, both overall and for the variable pay components.
+Item 4.2.3 Para.
+2 Sent.
+6 DCGK was newly added to the German Corporate Governance Code in the version of 13 May 2013.
+No remuneration amounts for Management Board members were reset by the Supervisory Board before this Declaration of Conformity was issued.
+The existing contracts with Management Board members cap the variable pay components at amounts that may not fully comply with the Code’s new recommendation.
+Item 4.2.3 Para.
+5 DCGK: notwithstanding the recommendation of the DCGK, payments in the event of a change of control are not generally limited to 150% of the severance payment cap.
+Such a limit could impair the ability to attract highly qualified employees.
 According to the Management Board remuneration structure, a change of control case could also have the effect of increasing the YOC share price when Management Board members participate in the share option programme of the company.
-In addition to the beneficiaries of the share option programme, however, the shareholders also profit from the rise in the share price, so that the interests of the Management Board and the shareholders coincide in this respect.
+In addition to the beneficiaries of the share option programme, however, the shareholders profit from the rise in the share price, so that the interests of the Management Board and the shareholders coincide in this regard.

-- Sect.
-5.1.2 Para.
-1 as well as Sect.
-5.4.1 Para.
-2 and Para.
-3 of the Code: A guideline for the structure of the Management Board as stipulated in Sect.
-5.1.2, Para 1 of the Code inappropriately restricts the Supervisory Board in its selection of suitable members of the Management Board.
-The same applies to an objective for the composition structure of the Supervisory Board as stated in Sect.
-5.4.1, Para.
-2 and 3 of the Code.
-We are fundamentally of the opinion that this constitutes a too extensive limitation in the selection of suitable candidates for the Supervisory Board on an individual case basis.
-Moreover, such an objective also compromises the right of our shareholders to elect the members of the Supervisory Board.
+- Item 5.1.2 Para.
+1 along with Item 5.4.1 Para.
+2 and 3 DCGK: A guideline for the composition of the Management Board as called for in Item 5.1.2 Para.
+1 DCGK inappropriately restricts the Supervisory Board in its choice of suitable Management Board members.
+The same applies to an objective for the composition structure of the Supervisory Board as set forth in Item 5.4.1 Para.
+2 and 3 DCGK.
+We are fundamentally of the opinion that this constitutes an excessively severe limitation in the selection of suitable candidates for the Supervisory Board on an individual-case basis.
+Moreover, such an objective also encroaches upon the right of our shareholders to elect the members of the Supervisory Board.

-- Sect.
-5.1.2 Para.
+- Item 5.1.2 Para.
 2 Sent.
-3 of the Code: The Supervisory Board has not set an age limit for members of the Management Board.
-The members of the Supervisory Board believe that suitability for a company management position depends first and foremost on individual ability and performance.
+3 DCGK: The Supervisory Board has not set an age limit for members of the Management Board.
+The members of the Supervisory Board believe that suitability for a company management position depends mainly on individual ability and performance.

-- Sect.
-5.3.1, 5.3.2 and 5.3.3 of the Code: As the Supervisory Board of YOC AG has only three members, it would not be practical to set up committees, and especially not an audit committee or a nomination committee.
-The purpose of the audit committee as proposed by the Code is to increase the efficiency of auditing.
+- Items 5.3.1, 5.3.2 and 5.3.3 DCGK: As the Supervisory Board of YOC AG has only three members, it would be neither practical nor in accordance with best practice standards to set up committees, particularly an audit committee or nomination committee.
+The purpose of setting up an audit committee as proposed by the DCGK is to increase the efficiency of auditing.
 This aim would not be achieved at YOC AG as nearly all members of the plenum would have to sit on the audit committee.
-Similarly, nearly all plenum members would sit on the nomination committee, which would not bring any improvement in the preparation of Supervisory Board recommendations regarding candidates proposed by the shareholders.
+Similarly, nearly all plenum members would have to sit on the nomination committee, which would not bring any improvement in the preparation of Supervisory Board recommendations regarding candidates proposed by the shareholders.

-- Sect.
-5.4.1 Para.
+- Item 5.4.1 Para.
 2 Sent.
-1 of the Code: No age limit has been set for Supervisory Board members.
-A candidate’s ability to monitor and act as a fit contact for the Management Board depends first and foremost on individual capabilities.
+1 DCGK: No age limit has been set for Supervisory Board members.
+A candidate’s ability to monitor and act as a coequal contact for the Management Board depends mainly on individual capabilities.

-- Sect.
-7.1.2 Sent.
-4 of the Code: The Company will endeavour to comply with the recommendation that the consolidated financial statements are to be made available to the public within 90 days of the end of the financial year and the interim reports within 45 days of the end of the reporting period, but cannot guarantee this due to the large scope of consolidation.
+- Item 5.4.6 para.
+1 sent.
+3 DCGK: The company complies with the recommendations of the Code regarding remuneration of the chairman of the Supervisory Board and the deputy chairman, with the exception that the chair and the members of committees receive no special consideration for lack of committees formed.Item 7.1.2 Sent.
+4 DCGK: The company will endeavour to comply with the recommendation that the consolidated financial statements be made available to the public within 90 days after the end of the financial year and the interim reports within 45 days after the end of the reporting period, but cannot guarantee that it will do so owing to the large scope of consolidation.

 The Management Board